MILLENNIALS IN THE OFFICE: THE POWER OF CHOICE AT WORK

 Control Equates to Well-Being

 This same desire for control extends to the workplace.
-As leaders in workplace beverage solutions, Mars Drinks has researched what motivates employees and how this contributes to a great workplace.
+As leaders in workplace beverage solutions, we have researched what motivates employees and how this contributes to a great workplace.

 In a survey of more than 4,000 workers across North America, respondents who reported they “have control over the things that are important to me” also proved highly likely to enjoy a sense of well-being on the job.
 They’re also more likely to be engaged, collaborative, and productive than workers who feel otherwise.